castle/castle-go/README.md

 # castle-go

-castle-go is a go library wrapping https://castle.io API.
+castle-go is a Go library wrapping the https://castle.io API.

+**Note:** This library is currently a prototype.
+To see fully supported SDKs, please refer to https://docs.castle.io/baseline/

 ## Install